Nazym-MU/kosqaras/README.md

 The application supports three languages: English (en), Kazakh (kz), and Russian (ru).
 Translations are managed through the Language Context system located in `app/contexts/LanguageContext.tsx`.

-Content can be added in multiple languages using the `MultiLangContent` component, which automatically displays the content in the user's selected language.

 ## Artwork Management

 Artworks are categorized into: